 Better Building Challenge Participation

-At this point, applicants are also asked to join Milwaukee’s Better Buildings Challenge by adopting a 20% by 2020 energy intensity improvement goal and tracking and sharing energy performance data through EPA’s Portfolio Manager.
-In addition to offering financing, Me2 provides step-by-step guidance on how to share buildings’ Portfolio Manager records with Milwaukee which in turn is shared with the national DOE BBC program.
+At this point, applicants are also asked to join by taking the pledge to adopt a 20% by 2020 energy intensity improvement goal and track and share energy performance data through EPA’s Portfolio Manager.
+In addition to offering financing, Milwaukee’s Better Buildings Challenge provides step-by-step guidance on how to share buildings’ Portfolio Manager records with Milwaukee which in turn is shared with the national DOE BBC program.

-As part of the city’s education and outreach strategy, OES makes owners of non-residential properties and multifamily buildings located within Milwaukee aware of the energy and water savings opportunities available from the PACE program.
-The City has conducted outreach events in partnership with BOMA Wisconsin and Johnson Controls, and is planning additional outreach with its Better Buildings Challenge partners, including the Downtown Business Improvement District and Wisconsin Green Building Alliance.
-The Me2 website is designed to get building owners into the program.
+As part of the city’s education and outreach strategy, ECO makes owners of non-residential properties and multifamily buildings located within Milwaukee aware of the energy and water savings opportunities available from the PACE program.
+The city communicates the program’s latest successes and stories through communication channels, such as the Milwaukee-Wisconsin Journal Sentinel and Milwaukee Business Journal.
+Milwaukee has conducted outreach events in partnership with its Better Buildings Challenge partners, including the Downtown Business Improvement District, BOMA Wisconsin, and US Green Building Council-Wisconsin.
+The Milwaukee Better Buildings Challenge is designed to get building owners into the program.
 Here users can access information on how the program works, eligibility requirements, lien holder consent form, submit a full application, download a program manual, or find contact information.

 Owners accessing Milwaukee’s PACE financing agree to enroll their building in the Milwaukee Better Buildings Challenge and to track and share the building’s energy data through EPA’s Portfolio Manager.
 Me2provides step-by-step guidance on how to share buildings’ Portfolio Manager information.
 Buildings are included in the portfolio that Milwaukee shares with DOE’s Better Buildings Challenge annually.
 DOE works with Milwaukee to analyze the data to measure the performance of municipal buildings, private buildings, and the combined portfolio each year.